zhenrong-wang/bcomp/TECHNICAL_REVIEW.md

 # 0. Abstract

-This article described a simple, bit-based, possible algorithm of losless compression.
+This article described a simple, bit-based, possible algorithm of lossless compression.

 # 1. Backgrounds